arup-group/genet/README.md

 - Provide validation methods to check for simple errors such as: whether a `Route` has more than one `Stop` or that the underlying graph doesn't have any dead-ends or sources (a place which you can leave but cannot get back to).

 ## Setup

-To run pre-baked scripts that use genet in a number of different scenarios you can use docker, which will save you the work of installing GeNet locally:
+To run pre-baked scripts that use GeNet in a number of different scenarios you can use docker, which will save you the work of installing GeNet locally:

 ### Using Docker